konradflis/Music-Classification/README.md

 ### 1. Extract Spectrograms

-Run the spectrogram extraction script spectrogram_extract.py to generate spectrograms.

-The spectrograms will be saved in the `project_data/spectrograms/` folder.
+Run the spectrogram extraction script spectrogram_extract.py to generate spectrograms.--- The spectrograms will be saved in the `project_data/spectrograms/` folder.

 ### 2. Load Individual Spectrograms